Military history of Nova Scotia: Father Le Loutre's War (1749-1755)

-Despite the British takeover of the capital at the Siege of Port Royal in 1710, Nova Scotia remained primarily occupied by Catholic Acadians and Mi'kmaq.
-To prevent the establishment of Protestant settlements in the region, Mi'kmaq raided the early British settlements of present-day Shelburne (1715) and Canso (1720).
+Despite the British takeover of the French capital at the Siege of Port Royal in 1710, Nova Scotia remained primarily occupied by Catholic Acadians and Mi'kmaq.
+To prevent the establishment of Protestant settlements in the region, Mi'kmaq attacked the early British settlements of present-day Shelburne (1715) and Canso (1720).
 A generation later, Father Le Loutre's War began when Edward Cornwallis arrived to establish Halifax with 13 transports on June 21, 1749.
 After settling Halifax, the British quickly began to build other settlements.
 To guard against Mi'kmaq, Acadian and French attacks on the new Protestant settlements, British fortifications were erected in Halifax (Citadel Hill) (1749), Bedford (Fort Sackville) (1749), Dartmouth (1750), Lunenburg (1753) and Lawrencetown (1754).
 In the first year of settlement in Lunenburg, poor conditions led weary (mostly Foreign Protestant) settlers tired of resettlement to rise up in insurrection against the British in The Lunenburg Rebellion (1753), led by army captain John Hoffman, with support from Le Loutre.
 There were numerous Mi'kmaq and Acadian raids on these villages such as the Raid on Dartmouth (1751).

-Within 18 months of establishing Halifax, the British also took firm control of peninsula Nova Scotia by building fortifications in all the major Acadian communities: present-day Windsor (Fort Edward); Grand Pre (Fort Vieux Logis) and Chignecto (Fort Lawrence).
+Within 18 months of establishing Halifax in 1749, the British also took firm control of peninsula Nova Scotia by building fortifications in all the major Acadian communities: present-day Windsor (Fort Edward); Grand Pre (Fort Vieux Logis) and Chignecto (Fort Lawrence).
 (A British fort already existed at the other major Acadian centre of Annapolis Royal, Nova Scotia.
 Cobequid remained without a fort.)
-There were numerous Mi'kmaq and Acadian raids on these fortifications such as the Siege of Grand Pre.
+There were numerous Mi'kmaq and Acadian attacks on these fortifications such as the Siege of Grand Pre.